ralna/spral/docs/Fortran/scaling.rst

 .. f:subroutine:: equilib_scale_unsym(m, n, ptr, row, val, rscaling, cscaling, options, inform)

-   Find a matching-based unsymmetric scaling using the norm-equilibration algorithm.
+   Find an unsymmetric scaling using the norm-equilibration algorithm.

    The scaled matrix is such that the infinity norm of each row and column are equal to :math:`1.0`.